... original content ...

 Setup the Raspberry Pi

-Flash Ubuntu to SD Card and adapt these files afterwards:
+Flash Ubuntu to an SD card using Raspberry Pi Disk Imager and adapt these files on the SD card afterwards:

 config.txt